 So how can your lab avoid regulatory compliance mishaps and testing errors?

 1. Understand Transport Canada’s federal guidelines

-Transport Canada is a great resource to shed light on many of your legal obligations.
+Transport Canada is a great resource to shine a light on many of your legal obligations.
 This federal body oversees the packaging and transportation of all diagnostic specimens, cultures and biological products.
 Look to them for clear guidance on:

 - Storage containers: learn the requirements for content and durability;

 - Test samples: learn labeling, packaging and documentation requirements;

 - Infectious substances: learn about required training and specific protocols for handling and transportation; and

 - Emergency response plans: learn which substances require a plan to be in place in case of an accident.